 Dr Jo’s 10 Tips for Enhancing the Human-Canine Bond

 Dr Joanne Righetti is an animal behaviourist, based in Sydney, Australia.
 She is a zoologist with a PhD in animal behaviour and consults to pet owners and animal professionals such as vets, council rangers and shelter workers.
+Dr Jo has written the following great tips for enhancing the human-canine bond.

 1. Choose your animal companion carefully.
 Select the species, breed, sex, age and individual temperament carefully to match your own personality, energy levels and lifestyle.